rupeshbharatmore/Plant-disease-Identification/README.md

 # Plant-disease-Identification
-this repository consists of a code part as well as a word file which explains you step by step guide so that you can Now here these repository is a code section of our Plant disease project it is dived into 3 sections
+this repository consists of a code part as well as a word file which explains you step by step guide so that you can create you own project based over these idea.
+Now here these repository is a code section of our Plant disease project it is dived into 3 sections
 Now here a first we are going to deal with preprocessing part where we are loading our images